mikaelbalin/mikaelbalin.github.io/README.md

 Before running the project, you need to set up environment variables.
 See the `.env.example` file for the required variables and their descriptions.
 Copy this file to `.env.development` and fill in the necessary values (e.g., database connection string, secrets, etc.).

+You will need to use the environment variables [defined in `.env.example`](.env.example).
+It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables).

+1. Install Vercel CLI: `npm i -g vercel`
+2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
+3. Download your environment variables: `vercel env pull`

 ## Developing

 Here's a brief intro about what a developer must do in order to start developing the project further: